JMSDOnline/vstacklet/docs/setup/vstacklet.sh.md

-# vstacklet.sh - v3.1.1072
+# vstacklet.sh - v3.1.1074

 ---

-This script is designed to be run on a fresh Ubuntu 18.04/20.04 or Debian 9/10/11 server.
+This script is designed to be run on a fresh Ubuntu 20.04/22.04 or Debian 11/12erver.
 I have done my best to keep it tidy and with as much error checking as possible.
 Couple this with loads of comments and you should have a pretty good idea of what is going on.
 If you have any questions, comments, or suggestions, please feel free to open an issue on GitHub.